hindu-comm/weblogs/manasataramgini/2011/11/2011-11-13_some-considerations-on-indian-polity.md

 of the Hindu cosmopolis.
 We can easily see that this lacuna in their understanding results in disastrous formulations of strategy – a rather sordid situation for the successors of bhIShma, vidura or viShNugupta.
 Instead, we are provided with are strategic constructs informed by facile ideas, such as those held by chAchAjI and the mahAtmA.
 Thus, looking into classical rAja-dharma is a necessary corrective to avoid the catastrophic course taken by Greece or Egypt.
 Third, modern political constructs created in the west are based on Abrahamistic frameworks, which has resulted in mohasUtra-s such as: Equal before God;
-Equal before law; All people are equal; The state having more rights over your genes than yourself\!
+Equal before law; All people are equal; The state having more rights over your genes than yourself!
 These ideas are not in line with the biological ground situation: individuals are not blank slates and not genetically equal; Selective pressures have shaped different groups of humans differently; not every individual is equally important for